Etiquette is an important practice in itself that sets a tone and mindset of all those present.

 - Please keep cell phones and electronics in silent mode during the service.

-When leaving your space, gassho & bow first to the person across from you.
-Step toward the middle of the room, then gassho & bow to the Honzon.
-Turn and walk to the back of the room.
-Before leaving the room, gassho and bow to the front.
+- When leaving your seat, stand up, gassho and bow to the person across from you.
+Step toward the middle of the room, then bow to the Honzon.
+Turn and walk toward the back of the room.

 - A bowl for dana (practice of generosity) will be in the back of the room near the entrance.
 You may also donate online.
 Any donation will be gratefully accepted to sustain running the temple.
-As we are run by generous effort of unpaid clergy and volunteer lay leaders, the main expense is rent.
-You may also donate online.
+While all clergy and lay leaders are unpaid volunteers, we have expenses of studio rent, insurance, and online service fees.